According to a report, nearly 220,000 rhinoplasties are performed each year, making it the most frequent operation performed in the United States.

 2. Use Frozen Peas To Reduce Swelling

-To reduce swelling and achieve the desired end result as quickly as possible, we recommend you firmly apply a bag of frozen peas to your cheek and nose area for three days after the procedure.
+To reduce swelling and achieve the desired end result as quickly as possible, you should apply a bag of frozen peas for three days after the rhinoplasty procedure to your cheek and nose.

 The frozen peas will constrict the blood vessels surrounding the nasal area to alleviate the swelling.
 The less swelling there is, the faster your nose may recover — and with little residual pain.